 - Build their capacity and commitment to improve the health of individuals and communities

-- Impact real social change through innovative project design and implementation
+- Impact social change through innovative project design and implementation

 - Work collaboratively and across disciplines